Tom Van Flandern: Non-mainstream science and beliefs

-In his book, on blogs, lectures, newsletters and websites, Van Flandern focused on problems in cosmology and physics.
+In his book, on blogs, lectures, newsletters, and websites, Van Flandern focused on problems in cosmology and physics.
 He alleged that when experimental evidence is incompatible with mainstream scientific theories, mainstream scientists refuse to acknowledge this to avoid jeopardizing their funding.

 Exploding planets

-In 1976, while Van Flandern was employed by the USNO, he began to promote the belief that major planets sometimes explode.
+In 1976, while Van Flandern worked for the USNO, he began to promote the belief that major planets sometimes explode.
 Van Flandern also speculated that the origin of the human species may well have been on the planet Mars, which he believed was once a moon of a now-exploded "Planet V".

 Le Sage's theory of gravitation and the speed of gravity

 Van Flandern supported Georges-Louis Le Sage's theory of gravitation, according to which gravity is the result of a flux of invisible "ultra-mundane corpuscles" impinging on all objects from all directions at superluminal speeds.
-He gave public lectures in which he claimed that these particles could be used as a limitless source of free energy, and to provide superluminal propulsion for spacecraft.
+He gave public lectures in which he claimed that these particles could be used as a limitless source of free energy and to provide superluminal propulsion for spacecraft.

 In 1998 Van Flandern wrote a paper asserting that astronomical observations imply that gravity propagates at least twenty billion times faster than light, or even infinitely fast.
 Gerald E. Marsh, Charles Nissim-Sabat and Steve Carlip demonstrated that Van Flandern's argument was fallacious.

 Face on Mars

-Van Flandern was a prominent advocate of the belief that certain geological features seen on Mars, especially the "face at Cydonia", are not of natural origin, but were produced by intelligent extraterrestrial life, probably the inhabitants of a major planet once located where the asteroid belt presently exists, and which Van Flandern believed had exploded 3.2 million years ago.
+Van Flandern was a prominent advocate of the belief that certain geological features seen on Mars, especially the "face at Cydonia", are not of natural origin but were produced by intelligent extraterrestrial life, probably the inhabitants of a major planet once located where the asteroid belt presently exists, and which Van Flandern believed had exploded 3.2 million years ago.
 The claimed artificiality of the "face" was also the topic of a chapter of his 1993 book.

 Rejection of Big Bang cosmology

-Van Flandern was a vocal opponent of the Big Bang model in cosmology, and supported instead a static universe.
-In 2008 he was an organizer of a conference of individuals who opposed the Big Bang cosmological models.
+Van Flandern was a vocal opponent of the Big Bang model in cosmology and believed in a static universe instead.
+In 2008, he organized the "Crisis in Cosmology"; a conference of individuals who opposed the Big Bang cosmological models.